 But I was determined to learn more every day and to focus on getting our department out from under that stressful pressure by designing excellent training.

 I realized that no one at my company really know how to fix the problems we faced.
 So I really had to step up.
 I had to learn a lot about my profession, so I could help my own difficult and stubborn boss make a strategic plan.
 Though I considered myself to be shy and quiet, I had to start speaking up and I began to talk to the highest leaders in the organization in a way that convinced them to give me the support I needed.

 My kids never went to daycare, in fact we upgraded to a newer and larger house due to a great promotion, and over the next two years I had increased my salary by $23,000!
 I realized I had the confidence, the skills and knowledge to get any promotion I wanted.
-In fact, I’d been so successful in solving organizational problems, that over the next ten years, three jobs were created for me just to keep me.
+In fact, I’d been so successful in solving organizational problems, that over the next six years, two more jobs were created for me just to keep me.

 This is exactly what I want for you.
 I want you to know that whatever the difficult environment you are in, you CAN solve expensive problems for your organization, and position yourself for a great promotion.

 Grab your copy of "Ten Ways to Accelerate Your HR Career This Week!!"